We often get asked how long it takes to produce a 3D render of a project.

 Three Keys to Speeding up Render Delivery

 This has been discussed in a number of other articles – but as a quick summary here are top 3 keys to keep in mind to speed up your project renders.

 1. All CAD files / Specifications Finalised & Available

-One of the biggest hurdles to getting the renders going in the beginning is availability of information.
+One of the biggest hurdles to getting the renders going, in the beginning, is the immediate availability of information.
 This includes finalised floorplans, schedules of colours and finishes and landscaping plans.